doilio/DC-Characters/README.md

 * [GSON](https://github.com/google/gson) - Java library that can be used to convert Java Objects into their JSON representation.
 * [Hilt](https://developer.android.com/training/dependency-injection/hilt-android) - Library that provides a standard way to incorporate Dagger dependency injection into an Android application.
 * [Kotlin Coroutines](https://developer.android.com/kotlin/coroutines) - Concurrency design pattern used on Android to simplify code that executes asynchronously.
+* [PercentageChartView](https://github.com/RamiJ3mli/PercentageChartView) - Custom view that displays the progress of a single given task.
 * [Retrofit 2](https://github.com/square/retrofit) - A type-safe HTTP client for Android and Java.
 * [Timber](https://github.com/JakeWharton/timber) - Logger with a small, extensible API which provides utility on top of Android's normal Log class.